 When Congresswoman Debbie Wasserman Schultz (D-FL) joined Congress in 2004, her constituents in South Florida sent her with a task.
-Dedicate a month comparable to Hispanic Heritage Month, Black History Month, and Women’s History Month that honors the Jewish community’s contributions to the U.S.
+Dedicate a month comparable to Hispanic Heritage Month, Black History Month, and Women’s History Month that honors the Jewish community’s contributions to the United States.

-Here are five ways to learn about the Jewish people’s contributions to American progress and celebrate throughout the month.
+Here are five ways to learn about the experiences and contributions of Jewish Americans to the United States:

 1) Take in a museum